 - Paisley necktie with earth tones and blue accents

 - Taupe felt King’s Lane by Knox homburg with light brown ribbed band

-- Gold pocketwatch, worn in the vest pocket through the 3rd buttonhole
+- Gold pocket watch, worn “double Albert” style in the waistcoat pocket

 Naturally, don’t forget the finishing touch, a red carnation in your left lapel.
 Appearances are important.